 Software sales jobs are among the most lucrative sales jobs, as they tend to offer greater pay, flexibility, and opportunities for advancement.
 Working in software sales requires technical knowledge and strong people skills.
 However, those who possess the required traits and experience can expect a successful career.

-Here are the 10 top reasons why working in software sales is a good career choice.
+Here are the 10 top reasons why working in tech sales is a good career choice.

 1. Increased Earning Potential

 The average base pay for a senior software sales representative is about $100,000.
 Sales reps also earn commissions and bonuses, which can total $50,000 to $100,000 or more.
 Depending on the job performance, a sales rep can easily earn $250,000 a year.
 Keep in mind that the average US citizen earns a little over $31,000.

 The earning potential for tech sales jobs is limitless.
 The top performers earn $400,000 or more each year.
 After reaching a higher position, such as enterprise account executive or strategic account executive, you can expect to earn significantly higher pay.

 2. Greater Job Stability and Security

 Although sales is an inherently less stable job than other fields, tech sales, in particular, can provide more stability than most sales fields.
 Along with higher pay, software sales jobs provide stability for those who meet their sales quotas.
 If you are good at your job, you should not need to worry about layoffs.
 As with companies in any industry, software businesses occasionally experience setbacks.
 Downsizing and layoffs are possible, but successful software sales reps can quickly find work at other companies.

 Experts predict demand for tech sales jobs to grow 13% or more during the next decade.
 The need for tech sales reps ensures that you should always have work.

 3. Professional Development